-The Student Support Center provides support and advocacy for students with a variety of disabilities and learning differences.
-We can talk with you about ways to advocate for yourself as well as create your own learning style.
-Our goal is to make sure that your time here is productive and successful.
+The Disability Services Office provides support for students with a variety of disabilities and learning differences.
+Our goal is to make sure that the students time here is productive and successful.

 Possible Accommodations for Students with Learning Disabilities

 - Arrange to get textbooks on CD or in electronic form

 - Arrange for student note taker